pascalr/admin/docs/grant_application.md

 The cupboard is well developped.
 I would like to start selling some.
 It can be used well without the robotic arm inside.
 The customer will be able to purchase and install the robotic arm latter.
 I don't think this will be a big part of revenue because it is bulky and hard to ship.
 The design is open and I encourage people to make their own.
 I want to make a detailed webpage and a video that teach people how.

-A robotic simulation is required in order to develop the robotic arm.
-The simulation helps to determine what is actually feasible.
-The product will live in a home kitchen so it has strict requirements.
-It must be compact, quiet, safe, pretty and functional.
-Once we know what can be done, the simulation is very helpful to help achieve it.
-For example, it helps to visualize the inventory from the robots perspective and it helps with motion planning.
-The simulation is already well developped, so there is not a lot of work required for this specifically.

 The actual robot is where there is the most work left to be done.
 The current robotic arm is still a prototype.

 I am satisfied with the mechanical design which is now stiff and strong enough.
 I am slowly replacing 3d printed parts with proper parts.

-The electrical design needs much work.
+The electrical design needs to be remade.
 It is already fully functional, but it is not pretty nor safe.
 There needs to be a proper enclosure, components and wiring.
 Someone with proper experience will need to be hired for this or an engineering firm will need to be consulted.

-There is much programming left to do to program the robotic arm.
-I've started doing motion planning and collision detection, but more work is required.
+A robotic simulation is required in order to develop the robotic arm.
+The simulation helps to determine what is actually feasible.
+The product will live in a home kitchen so it has strict requirements.
+It must be compact, quiet, safe, pretty and functional.
+Once we know what can be done, the simulation is very helpful to help achieve it.
+For example, it helps to visualize the inventory from the robots perspective and it helps with motion planning.
+It will take a considerable amount of time to program the robotic arm.

 Also, I would like to spend time to work with the robot's camera, a sink and tools like spoons and blenders.
 I've worked on some of this, but the design changed quite a bit since then so I have to start from scratch.